lvgl/lvgl/docs/get-started/arduino.md

 ## Initialize LVGL and run an example

-Take a look at [LVGL_Arduino.ino](https://github.com/lvgl/lvgl/blob/master/examples/LVGL_Arduino.ino) to see how to initialize LVGL.
+Take a look at [LVGL_Arduino.ino](https://github.com/lvgl/lv_arduino) to see how to initialize LVGL.
+Note, that this repository is obsolete and can be used only as an example of initializing the library with a given display driver.
 TFT_eSPI is used as the display driver.

+The corresponding issue for more details about the Aruino library is here: [Github Issue](https://github.com/arduino/Arduino/issues/10592)

 In the INO file you can see how to register a display and a touch pad for LVGL and call an example.